5 Reasons to Receive SMS Online

 - Send to unlimited numbers at the same time

-- No need for a cellular connection – just Wi-Fi
+- No need for a mobile connection – just Wi-Fi

 - Multiple people can use the same account